rackerbenoit/chef-flywaydb/README.md

 ### Recipes

-Include recipe in cookbook or run list to install and execute flyway commands (baseline, info, migrate, repair, and validate).
+Include recipe (baseline, info, migrate, repair, and validate) in cookbook or run list to install and execute flyway accompanying command.

 #### Attributes